dustinpfister/blog_posts/_posts/js-array-length.md

 ## 1 - Array length basics in javaScript

 For the most part array length in javaScript is a fairly simple and straight forward concept, all [Arrays](/2018/12/10/js-array/) and [Array like objects](/2017/05/12/js-arrays-are-objects/) have a length property.
-This length property is updated each time one or more elements are added to the array, as well as when they are removed using an array prototype method like Array.pop, or Array.splice.
+This length property is updated each time one or more elements are added to the array, as well as when they are removed using an array prototype method like [Array pop](/2020/05/30/js-array-pop/), or [Array splice](/2021/07/20/js-array-splice/).
 However there is a difference between length, and what is often called count when taking about arrays in js.
 More on that later in this post, but for now lets cover the basics of array length in javaScript.

 ### - The source code examples and additional notes for this post are on Github